danintel/sawtooth-faq/validator.rst

 See these instructions for setting up a 5-node Sawtooth Network with PoET Simulator Consensus using Docker: https://sawtooth.hyperledger.org/docs/core/nightly/master/app_developers_guide/creating_sawtooth_network.htmlow do I add a node to a Sawtooth Network?

+The important part about configuring multiple nodes is to create a genesis block only with the first validator.
+Do not create multiple genesis blocks with subsequent validators (that is do not run `sawset genesis` and `sawadm genesis`).

 How do I add a node to a Sawtooth Network?
 -------------------